-Edukos Trust recognises that a child centred approach is an essential part of effective safeguarding practice and that listening to children and young people is central to safeguarding them against abuse and neglect.
-We will seek to develop resilience in the children and ensure that they are aware that they can seek help and support, how this can be accessed and that their concerns will be treated seriously.

-All staff realise the difficulties children and young people may have in telling somebody they've been abused and recognise how important it is for staff to understand abuse and how to respond to concerns about it.
-Staff will also need to be able to determine how best to build trusted relationships with children and young people which facilitate communication.
+- 56. Edukos Trust recognises that a child centred approach is an essential part of effective safeguarding practice and that listening to children and young people is central to safeguarding them against abuse, exploitation and neglect.
+We will seek to develop resilience in the children and ensure that they are aware that they can seek help and support, how this can be accessed and that their concerns will be treated seriously. - 57.
+All staff realise the difficulties children and young people may have in sharing concerns (e.g. in relation to abuse, exploitation, neglect) and recognise how important it is for staff to understand this and how to respond about it.
+Staff will also need to be able to determine how best to build trusted relationships with children and young people which facilitate communication. - 58.
 Staff will maintain vigilance and awareness professional curiosity, speaking to the DSL if they have concerns about a child.
-This extends to an understanding that children can be at risk of harm inside and outside their home, education setting, and online.
+This extends to an understanding that children can be at risk of harm inside and outside their home, education setting, and online. - 59.
 Children will be made aware of the opportunities available to them to seek advice and support within the formal and informal curriculum.
 (Appendix 6).
-This includes the teaching of the appropriate Relationship & Health Education (Primary) Relationship, Sex and Health Education (Secondary) curriculum from September 2020.
+This includes the teaching of the appropriate Relationship & Health Education (Primary) Relationship, Sex and Health Education (Secondary) curriculum from September 2020. - 60.
 Children and young people are made aware that the school's approach to any incident of child-on-child abuse (including sexual violence and sexual harassment) is confidential and they understand that their concerns will be treated seriously.
-The schools reporting mechanism is promoted via - see Local School Protocol for further information - and the guidance from Part Five of KCSiE, 2023 is followed.
+The schools reporting mechanism is promoted via see Local School Protocol for further information and the guidance from Part Five of KCSiE, 2024 is followed. - 61.
 Safe school procedures including Child Protection matters will be discussed by the School Council and through school surveys etc. to gather children's opinions about the support systems in place.
-In turn this will inform the ongoing development of support structures and safeguarding procedures - See Local School Protocol for further information]
+In turn this will inform the ongoing development of support structures and safeguarding procedures See Local School Protocol for further information.